tuya/tuya-iotos-android-photo-frame-demo/README.md

     The current SDK has mandatory requirements for firmware, and custom firmware must be added to the platform in order to activate it.
 The specific process is as follows.

-    - In Hardware Development > Select Firmware , and click Add Custom Firmware.
+    - In Hardware Development > Select Firmware, and click Add Custom Firmware.

     ![ota1](./screenshot/ota_1_en.png)

-    - Fill in the firmware information with the following reference.
-Where the firmware type must be selected as module firmware.
-Other fill in according to the actual situation.
+    - Complete firmware information with the following reference.
+You must select **Module Firmware** as the firmware category.
+Complete other fields according to the actual situation.

     ![ota1](./screenshot/ota_2_en.png)